Namibia Photo Discovery Tour – Overland.

 These will be either buffet style meals or at local pubs and restaurants.

-When at camp, our meals will be freshly prepared by ourselves at our camp kitchen / open fire ( approx 4 camp meals ).
+When at camp, our meals will be freshly prepared at our camp kitchen / open fire ( approx 4 camp meals ).

 Remote camping with limited facilities at some camps is also part of the itinerary, this enables us to access some of the best locations in Namibia under on our own terms and schedule.
 Basic toilets and shower facilities are available at all the camps and towels are provided as are sleeping bags.